Citation, DOI, disclosures and article data

 Inferior petrosal sinus sampling is now reserved for one of two situations where patients are suspected of having a pituitary microadenoma, despite normal MRI:

-- confirm presence of a microadenoma, rather than a non-pituitary source 4.
-This is especially the case of Cushing's disease, as there are many sources of extra-pituitary ACTH (e.g. some lung cancers)
+confirm the presence of a microadenoma, rather than a non-pituitary source 4; this is especially the case of Cushing disease, as there are many sources of extra-pituitary ACTH (e.g. some lung cancers)